-A configurable window is used to filter out non-photon-produced events identified by large pulse height values.
+A configurable window is used to filter out non-photon-produced events.
+Such events are identified by their large pulse height values.
 These arise primarily from gamma rays produced when relativistic electrons are decelerated in shields that surround the detector.
 Pulse height values can range from 0 to 255.
-The current filtering window is set to remove all events with pulse height values of 0, 1, 2, or greater than 200 corresponding to maximum ~ 4 picocoulombs of charge.
+The pulse height filtering window varies as a function of time in order to avoid filtering out real photon events during periods of time when the detector was running at very high gain.
+The nominal filtering window is set to remove all events with pulse height values of 0, 1, 2, or greater than 200 corresponding to maximum ~ 4 picocoulombs of charge.